 Make sure a company is correctly included

-The spreadsheet helps us make sure the company is not wrongly included in the screener because of data errors or unusual numbers (a large once-off profit for example) in its financial statements.
+The spreadsheet helps us make sure the company is not wrongly included in the screener because of data errors or unusual numbers (a large once-off profit for example) in its results.

 To make 100% sure that the company fits in the newsletter’s investment model, we work through a 24-point checklist that looks like this: